built-on-openfin/workspace-starter/how-to/customize-home-templates/README.md

 - **/error** Demonstrates how to use the built-in error template to show an error result with a reload button, and then replace the result when it is no longer needed or reloaded.

+- **desserts** Demonstrates using returning suggestions and handling the isSuggestion flag.

 e.g.

 ```shell